Oak

 Seek expert advice

 If you’re still having trouble identifying the type of wood you’re dealing with, you can always ask our Finglas Fuels expert advice.
-Local firewood dealers in Dublin or arborists should be able to help you identify ash and oak firewood and may also be able to provide you with additional tips for selecting, storing, and burning these types of wood.
+Local firewood suppliers in Dublin or arborists should be able to help you identify ash and oak firewood and may also be able to provide you with additional tips for selecting, storing, and burning these types of wood.

 In conclusion, identifying ash and oak firewood requires a bit of knowledge and experience, but it’s a skill that can be learned.
 By using the tips outlined in this guide, you can confidently select and use these high-quality firewood options to heat your home in Ireland this winter.